Practical and Scalable Hamiltonian Monte Carlo Without the Metropolis Test: Abstract

 \section{Abstract}

-Hamiltonian Monte Carlo and underdamped Langevin Monte Carlo are state-of-the-art methods for taking samples from high-dimensional distributions with a differentiable density function.
-To generate samples, they numerically integrate Hamiltonian or Langevin dynamics.
-This numerical integration introduces an asymptotic bias in Monte Carlo estimators of expectation values, which can be eliminated by adjusting the dynamics with a Metropolis-Hastings (MH) proposal step.
-Alternatively, one can trade bias for variance by avoiding MH, and select an integration step size that ensures sufficiently small asymptotic bias, relative to the variance inherent in a finite set of samples.
-Such \emph{unadjusted} methods often significantly outperform their adjusted counterparts in high-dimensional problems where sampling would otherwise be prohibitively expensive, yet are rarely used in statistical applications due to the absence of an automated way of choosing a step size.
-We propose just such an automatic tuning scheme that takes a user-provided asymptotic bias tolerance and selects a step size that ensures it.
-The key to the method is a relationship we establish between the energy error in the integration and asymptotic bias.
-For Gaussians, we show that this procedure rigorously bounds the asymptotic bias.
-We then numerically show that the procedure works beyond Gaussians, on typical Bayesian problems.
-To demonstrate the practicality of the proposed scheme, we provide a comprehensive comparison of adjusted and unadjusted samplers, showing that with our tuning scheme, the unadjusted methods achieve close to optimal performance and significantly and consistently outperform their adjusted counterparts.
+Hamiltonian Monte Carlo and underdamped Langevin Monte Carlo are leading methods for sampling from high-dimensional distributions with differentiable densities.
+Both rely on numerical integration, which introduces asymptotic bias in expectation estimates.
+This bias can be removed by adjusting the numerical integration with a Metropolis–Hastings (MH) step, at a cost of slower mixing and larger variance.
+Alternatively, we can trade bias for lower variance if we avoid the MH step and use an appropriate step size of integration.
+These unadjusted schemes have strong performance, especially in high-dimensional problems, but are rarely used due to the lack of automated step-size selection.
+We propose an automatic tuning scheme that selects a step size to meet a user-specified asymptotic bias tolerance.
+The method is based on a relationship between energy error and bias which we establish.
+We rigorously analyze the method in the Gaussian setting and numerically extend the analysis to several non-Gaussian problems.
+Experiments on Bayesian inference and large-scale statistical physics models (with over one million parameters) show that, with our tuning, unadjusted methods consistently and significantly outperform adjusted counterparts.